13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 I often dehydrate cooked grains/carbs like pasta, buckwheat, and quinoa to take with me backpacking.
 My reason for doing this is to save fuel: it would take me 20+ minutes of cooking in the field to make quinoa.
 By contrast, I can rehydrate dehydrated quinoa in a matter of minutes.

 Unfortunately, this same trick doesn’t work for whole-grain rice.
-It takes about 30 minutes of boiling to rehydrate dehydrated whole-grain rice, which is basically the same amount of time it would take to cook it raw.
+It takes about 30 minutes of boiling to rehydrate dehydrated whole-grain rice, which is the same amount of time it would take to cook it raw.

 Hack